Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 [JS Validator](https://jshint.com/) was used to ensure there were no syntax errors or missing semi colons in the Javascript code.
 There were no error is in the code but there were 43 warnings which all related to "let", 'const', template literals and arrow function syntax only being available in ES6 or "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (randomNumber, pointsToWin, points)".

-The metrics read that:
+The metrics read that, for the script quiz.js:

-There are 21 functions in this file.
+There are 30 functions in this file.

 Function with the largest signature take 2 arguments, while the median is 0.

-Largest function has 23 statements in it, while the median is 5.
+Largest function has 23 statements in it, while the median is 4.

-The most complex function has a cyclomatic complexity value of 9 while the median is 2.
+The most complex function has a cyclomatic complexity value of 9 while the median is 1.

+The metrics read that, for the script array.js said nothing as it is only an array.

 [return to contents](<#contents>)